legal and privacy

 I’m getting harassed/threatened on my mobile number, what can I do?

-If you're receiving harassing or threatening contact on your mobile number, you can reach out to us and we can raise an 'unwelcome calls' request on your behalf.
-We can also help you change your mobile number if you'd like.
+If you're receiving harassing or threatening contact on your mobile number, you can chat to us and we can raise an 'unwelcome calls' request on your behalf.
+We can also help you get a new mobile number if you'd like.

 If you are in immediate danger - please contact 000 or your local police authority.